jbeghtol/openmoxie/ContentModules.md

 * Module ID - The `module_id` for this piece of content
 * Content ID - The `content_id` for this piece of content.
 This may include multiple content IDs separated by the `|` character.
 * Opener - A line to play when content starts.
 This uses a random line from `|` separated strings, so you can provide multiple openers and hear a random one.
-* Prompt - The prompt itself, the language directing the AI how to have this conversation
+* Prompt - The prompt itself, the language directing the AI how to have this conversation (supports Templates)
 * Max History - this limits how much of the conversation is sent to the AI in each inference. more history, better memory, but also can degrade AI performance and uses more tokens and you can run into token limits if the history gets too long
 * Max Volleys - how long the conversation can go before Moxie calls it quits.
 If set to 0, module will exit immediately after the line into the next scheduled activity.
 * Vendor - The AI vendor (only OpenAI currently)
 * Model - the openAI (or other) model, pick one you like for latency, quality, and cost
 * Max Tokens - this is output tokens, usually better to limit in the prompt with things like "keep responses short" as moxie talking forever is usually dull, but if you find it truncating responses increase this
 * Temperature - The level of randomness in the model, from 0-1, with 1 having maximum randomness.
+* Code - This is an optional code block with Python methods to filter/alter/handle interactions.
 * Source version - The last version imported, used to allow new OpenMoxie versions to update the stock content

 ## AI Response Tags